fastai/course-v3/docs/start_aws.md

 ## Step 4: Launch an instance

-Note that this step will fail at the end if you didn't get the approval for p2 instances, so you may have to waif a bit before starting it.
+Note that this step will fail at the end if you didn't get the approval for p2 instances, so you may have to wait a bit before starting it.

-Log in to the AWS console then search for EC2 in the querry bar or click 'EC2' in the services.
+Log in to the AWS console then search for EC2 in the query bar or click 'EC2' in the services.
 Once on the EC2 screen, click launch instance.

 ![launch instance](/images/aws/launch_instance.png)